carsten-langer/cloud-developer-capstone/README.md

 # Architecture

-The application stores recipe items as JSON structure in DynamoDB and attachments as objects in S3.
+The application stores recipe items as JSON structure in DynamoDB and attachments as binary objects in S3.

 ## Data models